Could Brienne Of Tarth Beat Captain Phasma? We Asked Gwendoline Christie

 "[Laughs] What I love is the fact that the fans and the audiences seem to be saying, ‘We really love it when there’s diversity in casting.
 We really love it when we see unconventional men and women in our entertainment because we feel like our society is being reflected.'”

 You filmed The Force Awakens while also juggling the fourth season of Game of Thrones.
-Were there times you wore Brienne’s armour one day and Captain Phasma’s the next?
+Were there times you wore Brienne’s armor one day and Captain Phasma’s the next?

 "And I was so overwhelmed to be on the [Force Awakens] set that you can ask me, is it [Phasma's costume] heavy?
 I’ve got no idea!
 Cause I was just like a child, enraptured!
 It could have been steel, it could have been made of solid steel.
 I was so overwhelmed, it took so much to get myself to just click into being professional and doing my job because I was screaming inside with utter joy.”